 Shortening Pie Dough Recipe

-Along with the great tips and trips check out my amazing mom showing you how to make the best pie crust in the pictures below.
+Check out my wonderful mom showing you how to make the best pie crust in step-by-step photos.
 She is using her old school Tupperware non-stick pastry mat, but you can simply use a well floured counter top.

 - Add your water very slowly.
 If your crust has reached the desired consistency, stop adding water.
 Too much water will make the dough tough, but too little water will make the crust dry and it will fall apart when you are working with it.